Magazine

 Repairing and maintenance

-And you thought buying the rental property would end your cash requirements?
-When you buy a property, you need to consider two critical investments: the initial work required to get the property rentable to the market you target and ongoing annual maintenance costs.
+And you thought buying a rental property would end your cash requirements?
+When you buy a property, you need to consider two critical investments: the initial work required to make it rentable to the market you target and ongoing annual maintenance costs.

 First, you must factor in a repair budget for items like painting, cabinets, doors, floors, appliances, and other utilities to repair and make the house look marketable.
 You don't need to make the house look new or improve the essential but significant things.